-While studying in Spain, you'll be able to brush up on the world's second most spoken language, as well as make lots of international connections.
+While studying in Spain, you'll also be able to brush up on the language, as well as make lots of international connections.

-Use your study-free hours to explore some of Spain's most famous attractions such as the Alhambra in Granada, the Basilica de la Sagrada Familia and La Rambla in Barcelona, the Guggenheim Museum in Bilbao, the Plaza Mayor in Madrid, and Seville Cathedral and the Real Alcázar of Seville.
-You'll be able to enjoy siestas and tapas and plan getaways to wonderful mountain ranges, beaches and quaint villages that really epitomise old Spain.
+Use your study-free hours to explore some of Spain's most famous attractions such as the Alhambra in Granada, the Basilica de la Sagrada Familia and La Rambla in Barcelona, the Guggenheim Museum in Bilbao, the Plaza Mayor in Madrid, and Seville Cathedral.
+You'll be able to enjoy siestas and tapas and plan getaways to wonderful mountain ranges, beaches and quaint villages that epitomise old Spain.

 Spanish universities

-There are two types of higher education institution (or universidades) in Spain: public and private.
+There are two types of higher education institutions (or universidades) in Spain: public and private.

 Degree courses in Spain